yandex-cloud/docs/en/_includes/compute/network-settings.md

    * Specify the zone, FQDN, and TTL for the record.
 When setting the FQDN, you can select **Detect automatically** for the zone.
       You can add multiple records to [internal DNS zones](../../dns/concepts/dns-zone.md).
 For more information, see [Cloud DNS integration with Compute Cloud](../../dns/concepts/compute-integration.md).

-* Select [appropriate security groups](../../vpc/concepts/security-groups.md) (if there is no corresponding field, the virtual machine will be enabled for all incoming and outgoing traffic).
+* Select [appropriate security groups](../../vpc/concepts/security-groups.md) (if there is no such field, the virtual machine will be enabled for all incoming and outgoing traffic).